 Explore how you can make the next steps towards your academic or industry career by exploring the postgraduate funding options below.

 The arrangements for supporting postgraduate study are completely different from those for undergraduates.
 Typically, finance for grants comes from the Government, via the Engineering and Physical Science Research Council (EPSRC) or via one of the other Research Councils.
 These grants are called studentships and are not means tested.
 Each research council studentship covers all course fees of £4,327 per annum (2019/20) and provides a stipend for maintenance of £15,009 per annum (2019/20 figures).
-Studentships are initially awarded for three and a half years, subject to satisfactory progress.
+Studentships are awarded for three and a half years, subject to satisfactory progress.

-The financing of EPSRC doctoral training studentships is now administered by the Schools.
+The financing of EPSRC doctoral training studentships is now administered by the Departments.
 In order to be awarded such a studentship an applicant will typically need to have a first class honours degree or possibly a good upper second.
-However applicants are advised to apply early because the School has certain additional funds available which make it possible to make definite offers to strong candidates in some cases prior to July.
+However applicants are advised to apply early because the Department has certain additional funds available which make it possible to make definite offers to strong candidates in some cases prior to July.
 It is not necessary to make a separate application for these studentships.
-All UK students who apply for admission to a PhD programme in the School will automatically be considered for such funding.
+All UK students who apply for admission to a PhD programme in the Department will automatically be considered for such funding.
 Applicants awarded EPSRC funds are required by EPSRC to satisfy certain formal UK/EU residence criteria.

 The UK government has confirmed that new doctoral loans will be available for those studying PhDs (and equivalent doctoral programmes) from 2018/19.
 The loan is a maximum of £25,000 over the duration of the course of study.
-The loans are available for all types of doctoral study (eg PhD, as well as all professional doctorates such as DBA, EdD), at all UK universities.
+The amount you'll get isn't based on you or your family's income (Non-means tested).The loans are available for all types of doctoral study (eg PhD, as well as all professional doctorates such as DBA, EdD), at all UK universities.
 The loan is paid directly to students in three instalments across each year of the course and can be used for course fees and living costs.

 UK and EU nationals who are ordinarily resident in England, aged 59 or under, who are not already receiving funding via a UK Research Council, are eligible to apply.
 For further information on eligibility criteria please visit the GOV.UK website.